The Real Reasons Couples Fight: How Couples Therapy Helps Reveal What’s Underneath

 Parenting Differences

 Parenting disagreements often escalate quickly because they touch on identity, values, and old wounds.
 Being told you are too strict or too lenient can feel like a judgment on your competence as both a parent and a partner.
 These conflicts frequently reactivate childhood experiences and fears of failing in one of the most important roles a person holds.
-Beneath the argument is a longing for support, respect, and reassurance that both partners are working toward the same goals.
+Parenting therapy can help couples navigate differences in parenting styles, strengthen communication, and develop a more collaborative approach to raising their children.
+Beneath the argument is often a longing for support, respect, and reassurance that both partners are working toward the same goals.

 When to Consider Couples Therapy

-Couples therapy, especially Emotionally Focused and Attachment-Based Therapy, isn’t about who’s right or wrong; rahter, it’s about understanding what each partner is really reacting to.
+Couples therapy, especially Emotionally Focused and Attachment-Based Therapy, isn’t about determining who’s right or wrong; rather, it’s about understanding what each partner is really reacting to.
+By recognizing emotional triggers and attachment needs, blame softens and vulnerability grows.
 By recognizing emotional triggers and attachment needs, blame softens and vulnerability grows, reducing the intensity of recurring arguments.
 Therapy can help you understand the deeper issues and respond in more secure, meaningful ways.

 If this resonates, contact us to explore our virtual and in-person therapy options in the Ottawa area and take the first step toward breaking old patterns and communicating more safely.